Basenji: History

 The Basenji originated on the continent of Africa, where it has been identified with Egyptian depictions of dogs with curled tails and erect ears, a breed called Tesem which is found in murals as old as 4,500 years.

-Edwards et al (2021) suggest that the Basenji made its first appearance in the western world in the mid 19th century and in support of this argue that a painting by Thomas Musgrave Joy (1812-66) entitled Three Dogs dated 1843 belonging to Queen Victoria includes a dog that is clearly a Basenji.
+Edwards et al (2021) suggest that the Basenji made its first appearance in the western world in the mid 19th century and in support of this argue that a painting by Thomas Musgrave Joy (1812–66) entitled Three Dogs dated 1843 belonging to Queen Victoria includes a dog that is clearly a Basenji.
 The dog in question was brought back from the Niger expedition of 1841.

-Europeans first described the breed which became the Basenji in 1895 in the Congo.
-These dogs were prized by locals for their intelligence, courage, speed, and silence.

 Several attempts were made to introduce the breed into England, but the earliest imports succumbed to disease.
 In 1923 six Basenjis were taken from Sudan, but all six died from distemper shots received in quarantine.
 It was not until the 1930s that foundation stock was successfully established in England, and then in the United States by animal importer Henry Trefflich.
 It is likely that nearly all the Basenjis in the Western world are descended from these few original imports.
 The breed was officially accepted into the AKC in 1943.
 In 1990, the AKC stud book was reopened to 14 new imports at the request of the Basenji Club of America.
 The stud book was reopened again to selected imported dogs from 1 January 2009 to 31 December 2013.
 An American-led expedition collected breeding stock in villages in the Basankusu area of the Democratic Republic of Congo, in 2010.
-Basenjis are also registered with the United Kennel Club.

 The popularity of the Basenji in the United States, according to the American Kennel Club, has declined over the past decade, with the breed ranked 71st in 1999, decreasing to 84th in 2006, and to 93rd in 2011.
 As of 2024, the breed's rank has gone up to 80th.